 - An integration is the core of what you provide.

-We've been focusing on embedded iPaaS, but we should also mention traditional iPaaS (or iPaaS).
+We've been focusing on embedded iPaaS, but we should also mention traditional iPaaS (or enterprise iPaaS).
 A traditional iPaaS is a general-purpose platform used by businesses to create integrations for internal use.
 In contrast, an embedded iPaaS is a purpose-built platform used by software companies to create native integrations for their customers.

 Here are a few steps you can take to select the right embedded iPaaS for your SaaS app: